cs2113-f23/cs2113-f23.github.io/wrkshts/J0-wrksht.md

 Download the [UnitTestExample.java](https://cs2113-s23.github.io/labs/UnitTestExample.java)

-Download the [junit jar file](https://search.maven.org/artifact/org.junit.platform/junit-platform-console-standalone/1.7.0-M1/jar) by clicking the `Downloads` button at the top right of that website and selecting `jar`.
-Save it in the same directory as your java file.
+Download the Junit jar file from the pinned post on Ed.
+Save it in the same directory as your java file (preserving the name `junit-platform-console-standalone-1.7.0-M1.jar`).
 This will allow you to run Junit tests through your terminal; there are also plugins for junit for text editors like VSCode if you want to google how to set that up.

 Download the [CS1111_checks.xml](https://www2.seas.gwu.edu/~kinga/CS1111_S22/labs/CS1111_checks.xml) into the same directory.